DrMarc/slab/docs/hrtf.rst

         spatial_sounds[i].spectrum(axis=ax[i], low_cutoff=5000, show=False)
     plt.show()

-You can use the :meth:`.play` method of the sounds to listen to them - see if you can identify the virtual sound source position.
+You can use the :meth:`~Sound.play` method of the sounds to listen to them - see if you can identify the virtual sound source position.
 If you will be able to do so depends on how similar your own HRTF is to that of the KEMAR.
 Your auditory system can get used to new HRTFs, so if you listen to the KEMAR recordings long enough you will eventually be able to localize them